What You Feed Your Body Also Feeds Your Mind

 If you’re looking for the perfect potion, green tea is one of those almost magical drinks that both improves concentration and mental performance as well as helping you lose weight.
 Its secret ingredient is theanine, a unique amino acid that improves mental focus and promotes alpha brain waves.

 So next time, before tucking into your dinner, know that anything you eat could have an effect on your thinking, your memory, and even your mood.
 It really is food for thought.http://www.wiseism.com/feed-body-also-feeds-mind/http://www.wiseism.com/wp-content/uploads/Food-for-thought.jpghttp://www.wiseism.com/wp-content/uploads/Food-for-thought-300x266.jpgWise Bodybrainpower,food,healthy body,healthy mind,mental clarity,productivity,thinking,wise eating,you are what you eatMost people are aware of the effects of certain foods on the body when it comes to weight.
 Eat too much calorific junk and your body will become fat and bloated.
 Of course, the answer to pigging out on junk food would seem to be to exercise, but it's...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism